railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 limited because you've selected a minimal installation, but this is sufficient to demonstrate that your installation is working.

 .. figure:: images/define_main_co_dlg.png
    :align: center
    :scale: 95

-   *Defining your company during initial database configuration.*
+   *Defining your company during initial database configuration*

 .. index::
    single: Database; Manage